Tdap (Pertussis) Vaccine

 Tdap is the vaccine that protects adults against pertussis (whooping cough).

-Pertussis (whooping cough) is a contagious disease that can be deadly in young babies.
-It starts with cold-like symptoms and then can cause a bad cough.
-Coughing can be so severe that it can be hard to catch your breath.
-You may make a whooping sound as you try to get air.
+Pertussis (whooping cough) is a very contagious respiratory infection that can be deadly in young children, especially those under 1 year of age.
+It starts with cold-like symptoms and then can cause a very strong cough.
+The coughing can be so severe that it can be hard for a child to catch their breath.
+Because the mucus from the infection can make the windpipe narrower and keep air from flowing easily, the child may make a unique “whooping” sound as they try to get air.

-Babies, especially those younger than 1 year, can become very sick if they get pertussis.
+Babies and younger infants can become very sick if they get pertussis.
 Instead of coughing, they may gasp, gag, or throw up.
 They can turn blue from lack of oxygen.
-Apnea (when a baby stops breathing for a short time) and seizures may occur.
+Apnea (when a baby stops breathing for a short time) and seizures may occur if the coughing is very severe.

 -